 Final Thoughts

-Now that you know how easy it is to cook turkey bacon in the air fryer you’ll want to use this method every time.
+Now that you know how easy it is to air fry turkey bacon, you’ll want to use this method every time!
 It’s way faster than the oven and delivers a much better texture than the stovetop gives you.

-While turkey bacon is much less fatty than traditional pork, it will still produce some grease.
+While cooking bacon made with turkey is much less fatty than traditional pork, it will still produce some grease.
 Make sure you know what to do if your air fryer is smoking to keep that smoke alarm from going off!

 Air Fryer Turkey Bacon BLT Sandwich